The Calling of Saint Matthew: Identity of Christ

 Some scholars speculate that Jesus is portrayed as the Last Adam or Second Adam as titled in the New Testament.
 This is displayed in Christ's hand as it reaches out towards Matthew.
 It is almost a mirrored image of Adam's hand in The Creation of Adam by Michelangelo, the namesake of Caravaggio.
 Twice in the New Testament, an explicit comparison is made between Jesus and Adam.
 In Romans 5:12–21, Paul argues that "just as through the disobedience of the one man the many were made sinners, so also through the obedience of the one man the many will be made righteous" (Romans 5:19, NIV).
 In 1 Corinthians 15:22, Paul argues that "as in Adam all die, so in Christ, all will be made alive," while in verse 45 he calls Jesus the "last/ultimate/final Adam".

 Style

-The three adjacent Caravaggio canvases in the Contarelli chapel represent a decisive shift from the idealising Mannerism of which Cesari was the last major practitioner, to the newer, more naturalistic and subject-oriented art represented by Caravaggio and Annibale Carracci: they were highly influential in their day.

-In some ways, most of the plebeian, nearly life-sized inhabitants of Levi's money table are the equivalent of, if not modeled by, those persons in other Caravaggio paintings, including Caravaggio's famous secular genre painting of The Cardsharps (1595).

-In this painting, the gloom and the canvassed window appears to situate the table indoors.
-Christ brings the true light to the dark space of the sitting tax-collectors.
-This painting records the collision of two worlds — the ineluctable power of the immortal faith, and the mundane, foppish world of Levi.
-Jesus spears him with a beam of light, with an apparent effortless hand gesture he exerts an inescapable sublime gravity, with no need for wrenching worldly muscularity.
-Jesus' bare feet are classical simplicity in contrast with the dandified accountants; being barefoot may also symbolize holiness, as if one is on holy ground.
-Similarly to his treatment of Paul in the Conversion on the Way to Damascus, Caravaggio chronicles the moment when a daily routine is interrupted by the miraculous.
-Around the man to become Matthew are either the unperceptive or unperturbed bystanders.

-Caravaggio's audience would have seen the similarity between the gesture of Jesus as he points towards Matthew and the gesture of God as he awakens Adam in Michelangelo's Sistine Chapel.
-Following the line of Christ's left arm, it seems that Matthew is being invited to follow him into the world at large.
 "This clear legibility, so different from many Mannerist paintings, ... accounted for the work's enormous popularity."
 The position of Christ's hand, however, reflects that of Adam's in the Sistine Chapel; the Church considered Christ to be the Second Adam.
 But instead of being gifted life, as the first Adam was, Christ is instead the one who bestows it, calling Levi to a new life as Matthew.

+Created during the Baroque era, the painting is an iconic example of the style, featuring conventions like naturalism and tenebrism, or a stark contrast between light and dark.